 Earth Day Celebration at Chippewa Nature Center Mid-Mitten Chapter members will be assisting beginning at 10 a.m

 May 11, 2015 (Mon)

-Invasive Species Control and Walk at Averill Preserves Wild Ones members (and friends) are invited to explore the Little Forks Conservancy's invasive species management at the Averill Preserve 6:30 p.m.; we will look at control technologies as well as some of the Conservancy's native planting area.
+Invasive Species Control and Walk at Averill Preserves Wild Ones members (and friends) are invited to explore the Little Forks Conservancy's invasive species management at the Averill Preserve in Sanford, Michigan at 6:30 p.m.; we will look at control technologies as well as some of the Conservancy's native planting area.
 For several years the Conservancy's volunteers have been tackling autumn olive and spotted knapweed among other non-native plants.
 Directions: Averill Preserves.
 East Saginaw Road, Sanford, MI 48657.
-From Midland, take North Saginaw Road towards Sanford.
+Directions: From Midland, take North Saginaw Road towards Sanford.
 Follow North Saginaw Road approximately 5 miles to Wackerly Road.
 Turn left onto Wackerly Road.
 The Averill Preserve is immediately on the left

 May 29, 2015 (Fri)

 Chippewa Nature Center Native Plant Sale, May 29-31 Mid-Mitten Chapter members will be assisting and will have a display booth